 City of Moreland

-27% of the City of Moreland's households contain only one person, compared with 23% in Greater Melbourne, with the most dominant household size being 2 persons per household.
+27% of households in the City of Moreland contain only one person, compared with 23% in Greater Melbourne, with the most dominant household size being 2 persons per household.

 The size of households in general follows the life-cycle of families.
 Households are usually small at the stage of relationship formation (early marriage), and then increase in size with the advent of children.
 They later reduce in size again as these children reach adulthood and leave home.
 Household size can also be influenced by a lack (or abundance) of affordable housing.
 Overseas migrants and indigenous persons often have a tradition of living with extended family members which significantly affects household size.

 Household size in Australia has declined since the 1970s but between 2006 and 2011, the average household size remained stable for the nation as a whole.

 An increasing household size in an area may indicate a lack of affordable housing opportunities for young people, an increase in the birth rate or an increase in family formation in the area.
 A declining household size may indicate children leaving the area when they leave home, an increase in retirees settling in the area, or an attraction of young singles and couples to the area.